 How do they compare?

-- Cabin – The cabin has been improved, with better pressurization, larger luggage space, noise reduction, LED lighting, and a modern seating design for greater passenger comfort.
+- Cabin – The cabin has seen several improvements, both technologically and ergonomically.
+These features include better pressurization, greater luggage space, and noise reduction systems.
+Passengers can also enjoy LED lighting, and a modern seating design for greater comfort.

 How much do they cost?